 OH!
 And to spread extra Christmas cheer this year, I’ve partnered up with Swanson Vitamins to do a $100 gift card giveaway!
 If you are the lucky winner, you can use that money to buy your granola ingredients!
 YAY!
 Perfect timing.

 We’ll pick one winner at random, so be sure to enter for a chance to win (you have until December 20th to enter)!
-Winner will be announced December 21st.
+The winner will be announced December 21st.

 Swanson email signup is a requirement to enter the giveaway.
 Participants must be in the United States or Canada (excluding Quebec) to enter!